jackalnom/centralcoastcauldrons/README.md

 1. Create an account on [Supabase](https://supabase.com/).
 2. We will start with the simplest possible schema: a single row in a single table.
 Create a new project in Supabase, select the 'Table Editor' on the left-hand navigation menu, and then click the "Create a new table" button.
 Create a table called `global_inventory`.
 This table should have columns named `num_red_potions` (int4), `num_red_ml` (int4), and `gold` (int4) to keep track of your current resources.
 3. Insert an initial row in your database and set `num_red_potions` to 0, `num_red_ml` to 0, and `gold` to 100.
 3. Add your database connection details to the environment variables in your Vercel project.
 Within your Supabase project settings, go to Database -> Connection String -> URI, copy the connection string, and replace `PASSWORD` with your database password.
-Back in Vercel, add this modified string as a new environment variable named `DB_URI`.
+Back in Vercel, add this modified string as a new environment variable named `POSTGRES_URI`.

-In your backend repository, establish a connection to your Supabase database using SQLAlchemy, drawing the `DB_URI` from environment variables.
+In your backend repository, establish a connection to your Supabase database using SQLAlchemy, drawing the `POSTGRES_URI` from environment variables.
 To do so, create a database.py file in your src folder with the following code:
 ```py
 import os
 import dotenv